 "ISEP was great!
 I met SO many international students from other countries; I was the only U.S. person at my host university."

-- Students considering an ISEP program apply through Willamette first in the regular WU Sponsored Study Abroad process.
+- Students considering an ISEP site apply through Willamette first in the regular WU Sponsored Study Abroad process.
 On the Willamette Sponsored Programs Common Application write "ISEP" in the preferences slots wherever you want.
-Then, in your essay indicate which ISEP universities you would like to attend.
+Then, in your essay indicate which ISEP universities you are considering.
 Complete all elements of the Willamette Common Application for Sponsored Study Abroad by the deadline.
 THEN YOU DO NOTHING FURTHER UNTIL INSTRUCTED TO DO SO BY THE OFFICE OF INTERNATIONAL EDUCATION.

 - AFTER the deadline, the OIE will identify students who have "complete" WU Common Applications and who expressed interest in ISEP.
 An OIE advisor will guide all students interested in ISEP through an additional ISEP application process.YOU DO NOT NEED TO DO ANYTHING for the ISEP application until you are asked to do so by the Office of International Education.
 During this part of the ISEP process, students may request up to ten sites!
 Do not be intimidated by the ISEP application process - an OIE advisor will support you.
 For more details, download a sample ISEP Application Timeline and contact an OIE Advisor at firstname.lastname@example.org.

 - Go to ISEP's website at www.isep.org and click on "Students"